 One of the most detrimental impacts of the advent of worldwide web connectivity and social media is cyberstalking.
-Cyberstalking is a very common phenomenon that is bugging our society these days.
-Most women in modern society these days can undoubtedly vouch for the fact that although social media can increase connectivity and is making people well-informed and well-aware of issues in our life and there are negatives too.
+Cyberstalking is a very common phenomenon that is plaguing our society these days.
+Most women in modern society can undoubtedly vouch for the fact that although social media can increase connectivity and is making people well-informed and aware of issues in our life, there are negatives too.

 What Is Cyberstalking?